ChikwandaJacob/alx-zero_day/0x03-git/README.md

-This file must be present in all alx projects.
+This file must be present in all alx projects as per alx standard.